CSCfi/csc-user-guide/docs/support/wn/comp-new.md

 ## Puhti operating system updated to RHEL8, 5.10.2022

-The operating system of Puhti has been updated from Red Hat Enterprise Linux (RHEL) 7 to RHEL8.
+The operating system of Puhti has been updated from Red Hat Enterprise Linux (RHEL) 7 to RHEL 8.

-* Pre-installed software and libraries including the documentation have been updated.
+* Pre-installed software and libraries as well as the documentation have been updated.
 * Users should also recompile their own codes for the new OS.
 * Some older versions of applications are not available anymore.

-Please note that old login nodes (puhti-login1 and puhti-login2) are not available and new login nodes also have new names, puhti-login11 and puhti-login12.
+Please note that old login nodes (`puhti-login1` and `puhti-login2`) are no longer available.
-Also the ssh keys of login nodes have changed and check sums of new keys are:
+The new login nodes have been renamed as, `puhti-login11` and `puhti-login12`.
+Also, the ssh keys of the login nodes have changed and the checksums of the new keys are:

 | SHA256 checksum                             | Key                                |
 |---------------------------------------------|------------------------------------|